kacperwyczawski/eat-together/README.md

     end
 ```

-*note: EatTogether.Infrastructure depends on EatTogether.WebApi, but only for dependency injection in Program.cs*
+*note: EatTogether.WebApi depends on EatTogether.Infrastructure, but only for dependency injection in Program.cs*